-IF you’re looking for a week away jam packed with family-friendly activities, you really don’t need to go very far.
+If you’re looking for a week away jam packed with family-friendly activities, a trip to Goonhavern is a perfect base to explore Cornwall.

-Being a mum to a 22 month old little boy, and seven months pregnant with twins, this was likely to be our only get-away for at least six months (I’m being optimistic) so I wanted to make it extra special for our toddler, Thomas.
+Being a mum to a 22 month old little boy, and seven months pregnant with twins, this was likely to be our only get-away for at least six months (I’m being optimistic) so I wanted to make it extra special for our toddler.

 Best way of doing that?
 Bring the grandparents along too.
 Extra help for my husband and I, he loves it, they love it.
 Win win.